Overseeding is Better Late than Never

-Do not “pro-grass-tinate” when it comes to seeding your lawn.
-Over seed your lawn now.
-Mother Nature has it figured out after 2 million years of overseeding the prairies; follow her recipe.
+Late August to mid-October is the perfect window for fall overseeding.
+Mother Nature has it figured out, after two million years of overseeding the prairies, we follow her calendar.
 In their natural growth cycle, grass plants form seed heads and re-seed themselves.
-Regular mowing eliminates the seed head from your lawn, so mimic Mother Nature by re-seeding every fall.
-Overseeding will introduce youthful vigor and genetic diversity into existing turf.
-Overseeding with improved varieties of grass seed each year will create a better quality of turf for the future.
+Regular mowing eliminates the seed head.
+Mimic Mother Nature by re-seeding in fall.
+Overseeding will introduce youthful vigor and genetic diversity in existing turf.
+The most vigorous plants survive and carry on the integrity of the stand.
+Overseeding with improved varieties of grass seed will create better quality turf for the future.

-Macho Mix turf-type tall fescue blend of top-performing tall fescues plus 5% turf quality perennial ryegrass.
+Macho Mix turf-type tall fescue is a blend of top-performing tall fescues plus 5% turf quality perennial ryegrass.
+Next-generation turf-type tall fescues in Macho Mix are narrower in leaf texture, darker in color, denser growth habit, and superior disease resistance.
 Perennial ryegrass blended in Macho Mix gives the fastest germination in cold soils.
 It’s an excellent grass seed for late fall overseeding and spring spot repairs.
 Macho Mix is a proven performer for kid’s play areas and dog runs and is an outstanding performer for sun or shade areas.
 The turf-type tall fescues in Macho Mix retain great color during the winter months and provide a year-round green lawn.

 See Related: What is Dormant Seeding?

 See Related: Sod for an Instant Lawn